Meshed-Memory Transformer for Image Captioning: Experiments

 \subsection{Comparison with state of the art}

 We compare the performances of our approach with those of several recent proposals for image captioning.
-The models we compare to include SCST~\cite{rennie2017self}, which uses attention over the grid of features and a one-layer LSTM language model; Up-Down~\cite{anderson2018bottom}, which introduces attention over regions, and uses a two-layer LSTM language model.
-Also, we compare to the RFNet approach~\cite{jiang2018recurrent}, which uses a recurrent fusion network to merge different CNN features; GCN-LSTM~\cite{yao2018exploring}, which exploits pairwise relationships between image regions through a Graph Convolutional Neural Network; SGAE~\cite{yang2019auto}, which instead uses auto-encoding scene graphs.
+The models we compare to include SCST~\cite{rennie2017self} and Up-Down~\cite{anderson2018bottom}, which respectively use attention over the grid of features and attention over regions.
+Also, we compare to RFNet~\cite{jiang2018recurrent}, which uses a recurrent fusion network to merge different CNN features; GCN-LSTM~\cite{yao2018exploring}, which exploits pairwise relationships between image regions through a Graph CNN; SGAE~\cite{yang2019auto}, which instead uses auto-encoding scene graphs.
 Further, we compare with the original AoANet~\cite{huang2019attention} approach, which uses attention on attention for encoding image regions and an LSTM language model.
-Finally, we compare with ORT~\cite{herdade2019image}, which uses a plain Transformer, and weights attention scores in the region encoder with pairwise distances between detections.
+Finally, we compare with ORT~\cite{herdade2019image}, which uses a plain Transformer and weights attention scores in the region encoder with pairwise distances between detections.

 We evaluate our approach on the COCO ``Karpathy'' test split, using both single model and ensemble configurations, and on the online COCO evaluation server.

 \tinytit{Single model} In Table~\ref{tab:sota_results} we report the performance of our method in comparison with the aforementioned competitors, using captions predicted from a single model and optimization on the CIDEr-D score.
 As it can be observed, our method surpasses all other approaches in terms of BLEU-4, METEOR and CIDEr, while being competitive on BLEU-1 and SPICE with the best performer, and slightly worse on ROUGE with respect to AoANet~\cite{huang2019attention}.
 In particular, it advances the current state of the art on CIDEr by 1.4 points.